nyarly/blog/_drafts/semantic-versioning-in-reverse.md

 The simple rule about marking code entities
-(that is: functions, methods, classes, constants, whatever) public is that you're saying to the consumers of your code "this is the interface - this is how to use it."
+(that is: functions, methods, classes, constants, whatever) public is one way you're saying to the consumers of your code "this is the interface - this is how to use it."
+When I was marking everything public,
-If you mark everything public, you're mixing in the useful interfaces with little utitlity functions.
+I was mixing in the useful interfaces with little utitlity functions.
-If I'm using your library, I'm within my rights to make use of anything you make public.
+If you're using my library,
+you're within your rights to make use of anything marked public.
-And if you remove those methods or change their signatures, I'm right to be (loudly) annoyed;
+And if I remove those methods or change their signatures, you're right to be (loudly) annoyed;
-the responsible thing, in fact, is to cease to use your library.
+the responsible thing, in fact, is to cease to use the library.

+# From Access to Interface

-Moving quickly on from issues of open-source entitlement and programmer motivation, imagine the converse case: if all my methods are public, and the audience for my excitingly popular library use all of them what do I do when I want to change one of those methods?
+Moving quickly on from issues of open-source entitlement and programmer motivation, imagine the converse case: all my methods are public, and the audience for my excitingly popular library use all of them what do I do when I want to change one of those methods?

 I might want
 to provide a new feature,
 or reduce repetition,